-This agreement becomes a binding contract if it is accepted by the customer by making the payment by any means or by transmitting an order to the translator.
-The client undertakes to provide translators with the following equipment and/or services: translation of printed or electronic documents.
-Live translation or spoken language interpretation.
-Translation or peer review research.
-2. Fees for services.
-The client agrees to pay the fees for the translators for the services mentioned above as translation fees.
-The payment is due as follows: there is no room for ambiguity when drafting the contract.
-Therefore, to avoid the dreaded Scope Creep or any customer reviews below, you need to be meticulous when writing your project.
+This Agreement becomes a binding contract if it is accepted by the Client by making the payment by any means whatsoever or by submitting an order to the Translator.
+The Client undertakes to provide translators with the following equipment and/or services: Translation of printed or electronic documents.
+Live translation or interpretation into the spoken language.
+Research in translation or peer review.
+2. Fees for Services.
+The client undertakes to pay the translators` fees for the aforementioned services as translation costs.
+Payment is due as follows: There is no room for ambiguity in the drafting of the contract.
+To avoid the dreaded slippage in scope or customer feedback below, you need to be meticulous when writing your project.
 Follow these tips and your next translation contract will protect you from scope slippage, protect your rights, and ensure you get paid on time.